YOU ARE ELIGIBLE TO REGISTER TO VOTE IN FLORIDA IF:

 - Felony Voters: Please visit this Amendment 4 FAQs page for more information on felony voting.

-Use this link to submit a new voter registration.
+Submit a new voter registration.

-Vote-By-Mail refers to a ballot that you request to be mailed to you without having to vote at the polls during early voting or on Election Day.
+Vote By Mail (VBM) refers to a ballot that you request to be mailed to you without having to vote at the polls during early voting or on Election Day.

 A voter must first be registered to vote before he or she can request a vote-by-mail ballot.

 Sept.
 22: Vote By Mail (VBM) ballots go out.
 Be ready to vote!